 - One-way video intercom restricts visitor engagement at the door

-- Hardwired in-unit stations are time consuming and expensive to deploy, particularly with buildings who host many tenants
+- Hardwired in-unit stations are time-consuming and expensive to deploy, particularly with buildings that host many tenants

 Aiphone JO Series (Video Intercom With Mobile App Capability)